 We suggest that sustained arousal can originate from different precipitating factors (infections, psychosocial challenges) interacting with predisposing factors (genetic traits, personality) and learned expectancies (classical and operant conditioning).
 Wyller

-While Wyller cites ‘firm evidence’ that long’lasting infections are present in ME/CFS andcould initiate the SNS arousal, his model of sustained arousal relies heavily on psychological factors (illness perceptions, poor control over symptoms), ‘personality’ issues (strong focus on bodily symptoms, poor sense of personal control), and maladaptive cognitive processes’ (negative stimulus expectancies and ‘inappropriate learning processes’) to perpetuate the illness.
+While Wyller cites ‘firm evidence’ that long-lasting infections could initiate the SNS arousal in ME/CFS, his model of sustained arousal relies heavily on psychological factors (illness perceptions, poor control over symptoms), ‘personality’ issues (strong focus on bodily symptoms, poor sense of personal control), and maladaptive cognitive processes’ (negative stimulus expectancies and ‘inappropriate learning processes’) to perpetuate the illness.

-While psychological factors are embedded in Wyller’s theory, he also believed physiological factors could explain the fatigue, muscle and even some of the ‘behavioral problems’ present, hence the Clonidine trial for ME/CFS adolescents.
-If his theory was correct, then Clonidine, a sympathetic nervous system inhibiting drug should clear up a variety of problems.
+While psychological factors are embedded in Wyller’s theory, he also believes physiological factors will help explain the fatigue, muscle and even some of the ‘behavioral problems’ present.
+If it’s true that sympathetic nervous system activation is a prominent feature of ME/CFS, then Clonidine, a sympathetic nervous system inhibiting drug should clear up a variety of problems.